 After two years leading speech recognition strategy, I left Microsoft in 2009, returning to New England to bring home a Silicon Valley spark.
 I founded Swipely in Providence with a world-class team and the support of First Round Capital, Index, Greylock, Shasta and others.
 Swipely helps local merchants accept payments, understand customers and grow sales.

 Forbes calls Swipely "One of America's Most Promising Companies."
 We aim not only to bring value to our customers, employees and shareholders, but to lift Rhode Island, which suffers America's highest unemployment rate.
 Swipely is the fastest growing tech company in Rhode Island, one of the "Best Places to Work," and the first RI firm ever named to the Forbes 100 list.
+In November 2014, Swipely announced that merchants manage over $4 billion in annual sales on our platform, up +100% in 6 months and +400% in 1 year.

 Unfortunately most low-income children, especially children of color, lack access to effective schools.
 America's achievement gap is the greatest civil rights injustice of our generation, and I aim to do something about it.